-Smack dab in the middle of America, this leisurely drive across Nebraska's Sandhills region includes peaceful winding rivers just waiting for paddlers, gentle hills, and some of the most interesting folks you'll ever bump into anywhere.
+Smack dab in the middle of America, this leisurely drive across Nebraska's Sandhills region includes winding rivers, gentle hills, and some fascinating folks.

 Afterward, we grab a bite at the Rustic Tavern, in Mullen’s scruffy downtown.
 The kitchen is closed for remodeling, but the cook whips up a daily special in the smoker out back.
 This evening it’s BBQ brisket and the place is hopping with takers, many in boots and spurs (104 E. 1st St. Mullen, 308/546-2993).
 We order seconds before settling in for the night near Thedford at the Middle Loup River Ranch Guest House.
 There aren’t always animals, and most of the ranch is about 50 miles away, but what’s in a name?
 Besides, the two-bedroom place is comfy, all ours, and in the morning our host stops by with gooey cinnamon rolls (Highway 2, between Halsey and Thedford, 402/450-2268, middleloupriverranch.com).